byorn/job-posts-infra/README.md

 -- run the docker image and execute command
 + docker run -it [image] sh

+-- push to docker hub
++ docker push [imagetag]  should be like byorn/name which should also exist as a repository in docker hub

 # kubernetes
 -- view pods and deployhments
 + kubectl get pods